Jane Garvey presents the programme that offers a female perspective on the world.

 The programme that offers a female perspective on the world.
 Presented by Jane Garvey.

-Jane Garvey presents highlights from the Woman's Hour week.
+Highlights from the Woman's Hour week.
+Presented by Emma Barnett.

 Programme that offers a female perspective on the world.
 Presented by Jenni Murray.

 The enduring appeal of Agatha Christie.
 Jenni Murray presents.

 Professor Laurie Rubiner talks about her life in US politics.